Watch the video about the CARES Act mortgage forbearance. A forbearance allows you to pause or reduce mortgage payments for a period of time.

 Call 211 to find a free HUD-approved Housing Counselor (just dial 2-1-1) to explore your options.
 Multilingual assistance and TDD access is also available.
 For those outside of New Hampshire, call 1-866-444-4211, or go to the 211 website here.

 Apply for help from your Town or City Welfare Office.
 Read more about Local Welfare.
 Governor Sununu's Emergency Order #23 allows Local Welfare offices to transition to operating on-line, phone, or limited appointment -only operation, but Local Welfare must continue to do its job.
-If you have any problems with Local Welfare, call NH Legal Assistance at 603-223-9750 or 1-800-921-1115 and press 4.
-If you must leave a message, be sure to say you are calling about Local Welfare and state any deadlines you have.
+If you have problems applying for welfare or to challenge welfare’s denial of assistance, call 603 Legal Aid at 603-224-3333 or 800-639-5290.
+Leave a message if you do not call between 9 AM and 1 PM.
+Be sure to say you are calling about welfare and give any deadlines you have.

 Read the pamphlet "What to do if you can't pay your mortgage"